AndyLorets/Lorets_GameDev_Portfolio/README.md

 ## My Personal Projects

+1. **[Internet Cafe: Simulator](https://github.com/AndyLorets/Agent_Shift)** - A mobile top-down shooter where you control a special agent completing dynamic missions with stealth and tactical elements.
+Watch the gameplay here: **[YouTube ▶️](https://youtu.be/ETVQM9_u1s0)**

-1. **[Agent: Shift](https://github.com/AndyLorets/Agent_Shift)** - A mobile top-down shooter where you control a special agent completing dynamic missions with stealth and tactical elements.
+2. **[Agent: Shift](https://github.com/AndyLorets/Agent_Shift)** - A mobile top-down shooter where you control a special agent completing dynamic missions with stealth and tactical elements.
 Watch the gameplay here: **[YouTube ▶️](https://youtu.be/lxivT8lrs_o?si=9Y9_arGLhK8B7VHk)**

-2. **[Ninja: Ascension](https://github.com/AndyLorets/Ninja-Ascension)** - A childhood dream turned reality!
+3. **[Ninja: Ascension](https://github.com/AndyLorets/Ninja-Ascension)** - A childhood dream turned reality!
 Inspired by the anime "Naruto," this project brings tree-leaping, battles, and the sensation of hidden power into a thrilling virtual world.

-3. **[SkateTow: Rush](https://github.com/AndyLorets/LoretsGames.SkateTow-Rush)** - 🛹💨 An exciting arcade game with a unique mechanic of attaching to passing cars.
+4. **[SkateTow: Rush](https://github.com/AndyLorets/LoretsGames.SkateTow-Rush)** - 🛹💨 An exciting arcade game with a unique mechanic of attaching to passing cars.
 Avoid collisions, collect coins, and enjoy thrilling rides on urban tracks!

 ## Game Development